Embodied Insight Yoga Teacher Training

 Group work is an integral part of this training program.
+This training is open to a maximum of 15 students.
 By working in small groups you will have the opportunity to learn from one another and see other perspectives.
 These small groups are your first teaching opportunities and will prepare you to teach group classes and one-on-one sessions.

 Yoga history and philosophy lessons will offer a glimpse of how this practice has evolved into its current forms in the United States.
 Through inquiry and self-reflection, you will be empowered to learn, practice, and teach with intention and awareness of impact.

 Guest teachers will offer additional insight and perspective on select aspects of this diverse practice.

 You will explore movement through inquiry and investigation.
 Each person’s unique body will direct the shape and adaptation of the postures and movements in yoga.
 We will use props to creatively engage and support in ways that build confidence and nourishment.

 Flow & Form